SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Arc-enabled-SQL-Server-2012.md

 In this exercise, you will onboard SQL Server to Azure Arc using PowerShell commands to Azure Portal.

-## Task 1: Login to Azure Portal in SQL Server via Hyper-V Manager
+## Task 1: Log in to Azure Portal in SQL Server via Hyper-V Manager

 1. In the Azure portal, click on the search blade at the top and search for ```SQL Server```.
 Then select **SQL Server - Azure Arc**.